vaik10/polygon-migration-tool/ISSUES.md

 - Rename to `requirements.txt` or add instructions/aliases so tooling is aware of the file name.

 ---

+### [C8] Missing / Out-of-sync migrations causing Runtime DB errors

+**Severity**: Critical

+**Location**: Runtime (views.py triggers ORM queries) — e.g. `problems/views.py: line ~145` when calling `Problem.objects.filter(...)`

+**Description**:
+The codebase contains model changes (for example, `Problem.notes` was added to `problems.models.Problem`) but the database schema may not always be migrated.
+This causes `django.db.utils.ProgrammingError: column problems_problem.notes does not exist` when the ORM tries to SELECT that field.

+**Impact**:
+- Application crashes at runtime (500) on pages that query the updated model.
+- Blocks normal operation of migration UI.

+**Suggested Fix**:
+- Ensure all model changes are committed with migrations checked into the repository.
+- Run `python manage.py makemigrations` and `python manage.py migrate` in deployment scripts/CI where appropriate.
+- Add a developer checklist / CI job that validates migrations are up-to-date (e.g., `python manage.py makemigrations --check`).

+---

 ## Edge Case Analysis